• Buy From Us

 #6.
 Hoping to change them

-If they would just stop [abusive behavior], we’d have the perfect relationship. ” Because there are good times in the relationship that cause the victim to feel love, it may feel like change is possible.
+If they would just stop [abusive behaviour], we’d have the perfect relationship. ” Because there are good times in the relationship that cause the victim to feel love, it may feel like change is possible.
 But those good times aren’t signs that the abuser is capable of changing — they’re attempts to coerce the victim into staying.
-Often abusers will temporarily make the changes their partner requests, only to return to perpetrating the abuse shortly after.
+Often, abusers will temporarily make the changes their partner requests, only to return to perpetrating the abuse shortly after.

 What Does Trauma Bonding Feel Like?